-1_Land Use and Zoning
+1 Land Use and Zoning

-1.1 Residential Recommendation:
+1.1 Residential Recommendations

-- → Maintain the RR-1, RR-2, RR-3, and RR-4 zones to foster and encourage owner-occupied residences; - → Promote new and renewed development to be in physical scale with surroundings and neighbors, - → Implement policy strategies and recommendations in Section 12, Housing, to help achieve higher residential capacities and expand housing opportunities while protecting the community character as defined in the National Register of Historic Places.
+- (a) Maintain the RR-1, RR-2, RR-3, and RR-4 zones to foster and encourage owner-occupied residences; - (b) Promote new and renewed development to be in physical scale with surroundings and neighbors, - (c) Implement policy strategies and recommendations in Section 12, Housing, to help achieve higher residential capacities and expand housing opportunities while protecting the community character as defined in the National Register of Historic Places.

-1.3 Forests, Parks, and other Town-owned Land Recommendations:
+1.3 Forests and Parks Land Recommendations

-- → Complete a Local Zoning Map Amendment to assign FP (Forest Preserve) zoning to the East Woods parcel delineated on the 2017 East Woods Plat of Survey filed in the Land Records for Montgomery County.
-This is intended to provide additional protection for our Forest Preserve. - → Only one section of privately owned land (lot 22, block 9) intrudes into the East Woods.
-This property should be purchased by the Town when the owner is willing to sell it. - → Complete a Local Zoning Map Amendment to assign FP (Forest Preserve) zoning to the West Woods.
+- (a) Complete a Zoning Text Amendment to change Forest and Recreation Zoning (FR Zone) to Forest Preservation Zone (FP Zone) in Article VII, Sections 2 and 10. - (b) Complete a Local Zoning Map Amendment to assign FP (Forest Preserve) zoning to the East Woods parcel delineated on the 2017 East Woods Plat of Survey filed in the Land Records for Montgomery County.
+This is intended to provide additional protection for our Forest Preserve. - (c) Only one section of privately owned land (lot 22, block 9) intrudes into the East Woods.
+This property should be purchased by the Town when the owner is willing to sell it.

+(d) Complete a Local Zoning Map Amendment to assign FP (Forest Preserve) zoning to the West Woods.
 This is intended to provide additional protection for our Forest Preserve.

-1.4 Forests, Parks, and other Town-owned Land Recommendations
+1.4 Other Town-owned Land Recommendation

-→ Review identified lots on a case-by-case basis.
+(a) Review identified lots on a case-by-case basis.
 Determine their potential need by the Town and whether sale would be consistent with the Town's Policy and requirements of State law for sale of surplus parcels.
 Such sales would only be authorized after enactment of an ordinance to ensure public notice and an opportunity for input during a public hearing.

-1.5_Creation of New "Business Zone" and "Mixed Use Zone" upon expansion of Municipal Boundary in Growth Area 3, 4 or 5 Recommendations:
+1.5 Creation of New "Business Zone" and "Mixed Use Zone" upon expansion of Municipal Boundary in Growth Area 3, 4 or 5 Recommendations

-- → In the event of discussion/negotiation toward annexation of any of the parcels identified in Section 2.2.1 as Areas 3, as discussed in more detail therein, enact new zoning classifications in anticipation of annexation which may include business uses (B-1). - → In the event of discussion/negotiation toward annexation of any of the parcels identified in Section 2.2.1 as Area 4 or Area 5, as discussed in more detail therein, enact new zoning classifications in anticipation of annexation which may include mixed uses (MX-1), e.g. residential, professional offices, and/or commercial uses.
+- (a) In the event of discussion/negotiation toward annexation of any of the parcels identified in Section 2.2.1 as Area 3, as discussed in more detail therein, enact new zoning classifications in anticipation of annexation which may include business uses (B-1). - (b) In the event of discussion/negotiation toward annexation of any of the parcels identified in Section 2.2.1 as Area 4 or Area 5, as discussed in more detail therein, enact new zoning classifications in anticipation of annexation which may include mixed uses (MX-1), e.g. residential, professional offices, and/or commercial uses.

-2_Municipal Growth and Boundaries
+2 Municipal Growth and Boundaries

-2.1.4 Subdivision and Growth Management Recommendations:
+2.1.4 Subdivision and Growth Management Recommendations

-- Re-examine the provisions of Articles VII Zoning and XII Subdivision Regulations to better enable the Town to manage infill development and redevelopment resulting from subdivision in order to assure the goals stated above.
-These should include references to applicant demonstration of neighborhood compatibility, common element responsibilities, environmental mitigation, sustainability and individual house compatibility. - Examine the need to revise the current demolition requirements to deter or mitigate the loss of structures that contribute to the integrity of the Historic District.
+- (a) Re-examine the provisions of Articles VII Zoning and XII Subdivision Regulations to better enable the Town to manage infill development and redevelopment resulting from subdivision in order to assure the goals stated above.
+These should include references to applicant demonstration of neighborhood compatibility, common element responsibilities, environmental mitigation, sustainability and individual house compatibility. - (b) Examine the need to revise the current demolition requirements to deter or mitigate the loss of structures that contribute to the integrity of the Historic District.

-2.2.2 Municipal Growth Area Strategy Recommendations:
+2.2.2 Municipal Growth Area Strategy Recommendations

-- → Monitor the areas within the municipal growth areas for zoning/rezoning activities and opportunities to discuss potential annexations issues with property owners and other interested parties. - → Meet and confer with appropriate County agencies and the City of Gaithersburg regarding this municipal growth element.
+- (a) Monitor the areas within the municipal growth areas for zoning/rezoning activities and opportunities to discuss potential annexations issues with property owners and other interested parties. - (b) Meet and confer with appropriate County agencies and the City of Gaithersburg regarding this municipal growth element.

-2.3.1 Boundaries Recommendations:
+2.3.1 Boundaries Recommendations